BACK TO BASICS: Claiming Your Authorship on the Web

 2. Verify Authorship with Google

-There are a couple different ways you can do this.
-The first is way works if you have an email address that matches the domain of the site you contribute to.
-The second option allows you to link your Google+ profile to your content through the rel=author markup.
-(Note that you can do this for guest posting individual articles, and it works in most instances but depends on the website).
+There are two ways you can do this.
+The first way requires an email address that matches the domain of the site you contribute to.
+The second way links your Google+ profile to each individual piece of content you write using a bi-directional (reciprocal) link and a piece of code called rel=author markup.

 Google offers easy-to-follow instructions here on how to accomplish both.
-And because the process is a continuous development, checking back with the linked-to Google help files should offer the most up-to-date information on how to do this.
+And because Google is always updating its processes, you may want to check back with that resource as Google help files offer the most up-to-date information on how to do this.

 Verification Can Be a Waiting Game